ItsAbhinavM/dabfix/README.md

 ## **Database Connection** :

-To connect to the database, use the following SSH command to create an SSH tunnel:
+To connect to the database, use the following SSH command to create an SSH tunnel: <br>

 `ssh -N -v gopavasanth@dev.toolforge.org -L localhost:3306:simplewiki.analytics.db.svc.eqiad.wmflabs:3306`